dmzza/dmzza/_posts/2014-10-26-tuning-out.md

 >
 > David Mazza, 2013

-I have never worked on a software project containing advertisements.
-This is mostly coincidental, but for my own projects it has always been a thoughtful decision to avoid in-app advertising.
+I have always avoided putting ads into my apps.
 Advertising has always been an annoyance to me.
-I didn't see the point in creating something in my free time that I would be annoyed to use.
-This made sense when my personal projects were only learning experiments in building software.
-Now I am more interested in building a side business.
+I didn't want to create something in my free time that I would be annoyed to use.
+This made sense when I did side projects as a way to learn a programming language.
+Now I am more interested in building a business.

 Many developers feel that business strategy is below them, assuming that money will follow good code simply by shipping it.
-I've learned from successful independent developers that it requires a concerted effort.
+But just like programming, it requires a concerted effort to sell a product.
 Selling isn't easy.
-Building up a product along with an audience for it takes a long time.
+Finding the audience for a product takes a long time.
 It is very difficult to buy an audience if you intend to sell directly to them.
-The sales pitch must convince the reader that they have a painful problem that could be solved by your product at a cost appropriate for eliminating that pain.
+These sound similar to the reasons why programming isn't easy.

+The price needs to be appropriate for the audience and the problem that it solves.
 For example, I am willing to spend more on Spotify every month than any other app.
 The amount I am spending is less than purchasing music, and the cost is low enough to make pirating seem too time consuming.
 Spending $0.99 on a consumable in-app purchase in a game is a much more gut-wrenching decision because I have never had a budget for games.
 Even a dollar put into a game feels like a totally superflous expense for which I only receive a moment of pleasure in the game.
-Most apps face a similar problem.
 The exceptionally profitable apps solve a problem in less time or for less money than it used to cost in the old world.
+But many apps solve a problem that wasn't costly or time-consuming to deal with before.
 The long-tail of apps are either venture-backed or include advertising.

 I never wanted to earn money from ads because I wanted to skip over the long-tail of apps right to an exceptionally profitable one.
 This constraint paralyzed me because the apps that I want to build don't have an obvious business model without advertising.
-I would prefer to be building an app to gain an audience than to wait around for a better idea.
+I would prefer to be building an app to gain an audience than to wait around for a better idea or the ideal way to monetize it.

 The worst business model is not having one at all.
 Using external ads is a weak business model, but it is a start.
 No business model is permanent.
 I still need to figure out the potential lifetime value of a customer and where the incentives are under this model.